ai/about-postcss/speech.md

 Preprocessors are a monolithic template language, when you mix your styles and code.

-PostCSS transforms your styles by small JS function.
+PostCSS transforms your styles with a small JS function.
-All features re in modules.
-You can use one variable module or other?
+All features are in modules.
+You can use one variable module or the other.
 Of none of them if you didn’t want to use variables.

 ---

 So why it is important?
-Do you remember about evolution?
+Do you remember what I said about evolution?
 This plugins are ideal for the evolution process.

-You wrote a plugin with some crazy idea.
-For example, new way to optimize load time.
+You write a plugin with some crazy idea.
+For example, a new way to optimize page load time.

-Then some developers uses it.
-Other developers hates it.
+Then some developers use it.
+Other developers hate it.

-But emotions doesn’t matter.
+But emotions don’t matter.
 If your crazy idea works, you will receive good feedback.
 More developers will use it.

-And we will now that this new way or new syntax works before specification.
+And we will know that this new way or new syntax works before it becomes a specification.
 Even if at the beginning that idea looked really strange.

 ---

-But a told only about theory.
-Current science tell that theory is nothing without practical result.
+But I only told you about how things are in theory.
+Current science tells us that theory is nothing without practical result.

-If PostCSS ideas really works we will see new features or awesome benchmark results.
+If PostCSS ideas really do work, we will see new features or awesome benchmark results.

-So, does PostCSS has this results?
+So, does PostCSS have these results?

 ---